 Each student is required to undergo a criminal background check, performed by Castle Branch.
 Most clinical settings require a criminal background check prior to completing clinical work.
 Additionally, many professions, including OT, require a background check prior to licensure and certification.
-All costs associated with the background check are incurred by the student and must be completed prior to matriculation into the program.
+All background check costs are incurred by the student and must be completed before matriculation into the program.
 Students are responsible for maintaining a record of their criminal background check, completing additional background checks as required by specific clinical sites and providing a copy to clinical sites as requested.
-A student with an unsatisfactory criminal background check will be required to meet with the Academic Coordinator, and their Academic Advisor will be informed.
-During the meeting with the Academic Coordinator the student will be counseled about the potential impact of the unsatisfactory criminal background check on clinical placements, licensing, and future employment.
+A student with an unsatisfactory criminal background check will be required to meet with the Director of Admissions, and their Academic Advisor will be informed.
+During the meeting with the Director of Admissions the student will be counseled about the potential impact of the unsatisfactory criminal background check on clinical placements, licensing, and future employment.
 Any unsatisfactory criminal background check may negatively impact clinical placements, while a felony charge and/or conviction may negatively impact NBCOT certification and/or licensure or permission to practice in some states.
 If a clinical placement denies a student a placement based on results of a criminal background check, the student will receive a grade of NP for the course (see section C regarding General Requirements for Fieldwork).
 Students who have been charged with or convicted of a felony will be required to complete the NBCOT Early Determination review.
-Students should also refer to the Rush University College of Health Sciences Policies regarding Criminal Background checks found in the Rush University Catalog.
+Students should also refer to the RUSH University College of Health Sciences Policies regarding Criminal Background checks found in the RUSH University Catalog.